 White Oak Pastures cows, raised on pasture and with plenty of natural exercise, have less marbling than commodity feedlot cattle.
 This is because of our commitment to the welfare of our animals, who were born to roam and graze.
 Our grassfed beef comes from animals who were raised on pasture, as they were intended to.

-This means that some prep work and cooking alterations should be made to increase the tenderness of our product.
-But don’t worry—the flavor is unbeatable.
+This means that some prep work and cooking alterations should be made to maximize the tenderness of our product.
+Done right, the flavor is unbeatable.